fourier/ztree/README.md

 One also could turn on unicode characters to draw the tree with instead of normal ASCII-characters.
 This is controlled by the `ztree-draw-unicode-lines` variable.

+The variable `ztree-diff-consider-file-permissions` (which is `nil` by default) if set to `t` allows to compare file attributes as well, the files will be considered different if they have different mode.

 ### Screenshots

 ![ztreediff emacsx11](https://github.com/fourier/ztree/raw/screenshots/screenshots/emacs_diff_xterm.png "Emacs in xterm with ztree-diff")